Oliver Knott: aquatic plant qualityHow to recognize good aquarium plants

 Unhealthy-looking or damaged aquatic plants are sorted out before shipment.
 We do our best to keep the goods undamaged during transport.
 The plants are packed very carefully and the shipping carton is well padded.

 Btw.: it is possible to ship aquatic plants during the winter, too!
 We take the proper precautions and equip the parcel with a styro-box and - if necessary - a heatpack.
-If you want to know more, please read the article on shipping during the winter.
+If you want to know more, please read the article on shipping during winter.

 The plant did not survive shipping?